Lightweight Breast Implants

 B-Lite Temporary Certificate Suspension 16th February 2021

 Polytech Health and Aesthetics GmbH, a leading manufacturer of world-class breast implants recently stated that the presence of the B-Lite filling material was identified on the surface of the B-Lite implants.
 However, this was not due to any concern with the integrity of the shell of the implant but their analysis is that a droplet quantity of filling material containing the gel and microspheres touched the outer surface of the shell during manufacturing.
 They state the following: These findings do not pose a risk to patients’ safety but as a responsible manufacturer have voluntarily halted B-Lite shipments while they work with their notifiable body Medical Devices Certification GmbH (MDC) to address the issue.
-Microspheres are used throughout the body in many medical procedures….they do not pose a safety risk….the microspheres identified on the surface of B-Lite implants are covered by a veil of cured silicone which further strengthens their adherence to the implant’s surface….B-Lite implants have gone though the most rigorous research, development and testing over 10 years prior to introduction….since then they have exceeded every required industry test prior to and post market….tens of thousands of implants have been used by surgeons in over 50 countries in the last 7 years.
+Microspheres are used throughout the body in many medical procedures….they do not pose a safety risk….the microspheres identified on the surface of B-Lite implants before and after are covered by a veil of cured silicone which further strengthens their adherence to the implant’s surface….B-Lite implants have gone though the most rigorous research, development and testing over 10 years prior to introduction….since then they have exceeded every required industry test prior to and post market….tens of thousands of implants have been used by surgeons in over 50 countries in the last 7 years.

 This page will be updated with new information appearing here where it is relevant to the above.